zubinchopra/portaldocs/portal-sdk/generated/portalfx-telemetry-alerting-performance.md

 | Performance - Blade | BladeLoadPerformance |
 | Performance - Part | PartLoadPerformance|

+<a name="performance-how-do-i-know-my-extension-s-current-customomization"></a>
+## How do I know my extension&#39;s current customomization?

+Click the [this link][alerting-extension-customization] and replace `HubsExtension` with `YOUR_EXTENSION_NAME` and run Kusto function, GetExtensionCustomizationJson.
+Or go to [https://azportal.kusto.windows.net/Partner][kusto-partner-database] to open Kusto.Explorer and run Kusto function, GetExtensionCustomizationJson("YOUR_EXTENSION_NAME").
+The regex is supported.
+You can view alert customization of onboarded extensions.
+The extension alert customization only exists once you have onboarded to the alerting infrastructure.
+> The customizaztion has a daily sync from the SQL database at 5:00 pm PST.

-<a name="performance-what-happens-if-i-need-to-update-them-or-how-do-i-know-my-extension-s-current-configuration"></a>
+<a name="performance-what-happens-if-i-need-to-update-them"></a>
-## What happens if I need to update them or how do I know my extension&#39;s current configuration?
+## What happens if I need to update them?

 1. Contact [ibizafxhot](mailto:ibizafxhot@microsoft.com) and attached the updated configuration
 1. We will respond as soon as possible and apply the updates